 Archival items not catalogued on eHive require the assistance of the Archives Manager or designated staff.
 Given the limitations with access, research of uncatalogued archival items cannot be self-directed at this time.

-The FNPL Archives’ welcomes research inquiries received by telephone or email.
-In-person researchers should be aware that the Archives does not have designated “open hours.”
-Outside of accessing the newspaper collection, appointments must be made to ensure the Archives have available staff to meet the researchers needs.
+The FNPL Archives welcomes research inquiries received by telephone or email.
+In-person researchers should be aware that the Archives do not have designated “open hours.”
+Outside of accessing the newspaper collection, appointments must be made to ensure the Archives have available staff to meet the researchers’ needs.

 With regards to research assistance, there is no charge if the information is readily available.
 If the Archives Manager or designated staff must dedicate more than one hour to fulfill a request, researchers will be charged $25 per hour.
 We recommend that researchers approve an hour or two of research.
-Staff can generally survey the collection and advise what material is available and estimate costs for reproduction in that time.
+Staff can generally survey the collection, advise what material is available, and estimate costs for reproduction at that time.

 |Staff assisted or commissioned research||$25.00 / hour|